neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 ### Clone the Template and Mount Base and Thin Jails Together

-We're ready to create a thin jail using on this base jail and template.
+We're ready to create a thin jail using this base jail and template.
 First, clone the thin jail template to a new directory for the thin jail's persistent data.
 Note that I'm not using `zfs clone` for this step as some other guides online do.
 I'm not sure I see the benefit to having each thin jail dataset linked as a clone to the template dataset.